Bobby Witt Jr. Player Props: Royals vs. Diamondbacks

-The Kansas City Royals, including Bobby Witt Jr. and his .500 slugging percentage in past 10 games, including five extra-base hits but no home run), battle starting pitcher Ryne Nelson and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.
+The Kansas City Royals and Bobby Witt Jr., who went 2-for-5 with a double last time in action, take on Zac Gallen and the Arizona Diamondbacks at Chase Field, Wednesday at 3:40 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Diamondbacks.
+He strung together two hits (going 2-for-5 with a double) in his last game against the Diamondbacks.

 Bobby Witt Jr. Game Info & Props vs. the Diamondbacks